-Exchange differences arising on the settlement of monetary items and on the retranslation of monetary items is included in the income statement for the period.
+Exchange differences arising on the settlement of monetary items and on the retranslation of monetary items is included in the income and expenditure account for the period.

 Taxation

 Income tax expense or taxation recoverable represents the sum of the tax currently payable or recoverable and deferred tax.